Bewakoofiyaan

-Bewakoofiyaan is a 2014 Indian Hindi-language romantic comedy film directed by Nupur Asthana, written by Habib Faisal, and produced by Aditya Chopra under the Yash Raj Films banner.
-The film stars Ayushmann Khurrana and Sonam Kapoor in lead roles, with Rishi Kapoor in a pivotal supporting role.
-Set against the backdrop of post-recession urban India, the narrative explores the dynamics of love, ambition, and economic instability through the story of Mohit and Mayera, a young couple navigating the challenges of unemployment and disapproving parents.
+Bewakoofiyaan is a 2014 Indian Hindi-language romantic comedy film directed by Nupur Asthana, written by Habib Faisal, and produced by Aditya Chopra under Yash Raj Films.
+The film stars Ayushmann Khurrana and Sonam Kapoor in lead roles, with Rishi Kapoor in a supporting role.

-The film marked Asthana’s first theatrical release and reunited her with screenwriter Faisal after their work on the television series Mahi Way (2010).
-Principal photography took place in Delhi and Gurgaon, with cinematography by Neha Parti Matiyani.
-The music was composed by Raghu Dixit, with lyrics by Anvita Dutt.
+Principal photography took place in Delhi and Gurgaon.

-Released theatrically on 14 March 2014, Bewakoofiyaan received mixed reviews from critics, who praised its performances and contemporary setting but criticized its screenplay and narrative execution.
+The movie was released theatrically on 14 March 2014, and received mixed reviews from critics.
 The film emerged as a commercial failure, grossing ₹22.2 crore (US$2.7 million) worldwide against a reported budget of ₹22 crore.